CherryResearch/semantic-tags/USAGE.md

 - `--model` – choose the embedding model.
 - `--batch-size` and `--device` – control the embedding step.
 - `--weaviate-url` – persist the results to a running Weaviate instance.
-- `--summary-out` – write a JSON summary of tags and cluster count.
+- `--summary-out` – write a JSON summary of tag counts and inferred cluster labels.
 - `--tree` – print a tree of nuggets grouped by source after processing.

 ## Using as a Library